Part III · The SegWit Revolution Chapter 10

 Savings: \(480 - 194 = 286\) vbytes, a 59.6% reduction.

 P1.
 Consider a 2-of-2 multisig P2WSH where Alice and Bob each hold one key.
-Under HASH160 (80-bit collision resistance), Alice could—in principle—search for a different script that hashes to the same HASH160 as the legitimate 2-of-2 script.
-After \(2^{80}\) operations, she might find a single-key script (OP_CHECKSIG with only her key) with an identical hash.
-She could replace the legitimate script with her malicious one, spending the funds unilaterally.
+Under HASH160 (80-bit collision resistance), Alice could—in principle—run a birthday search at setup time: generate huge families of both innocent-looking 2-of-2 scripts and malicious single-key scripts (OP_CHECKSIG with only her key), hunting for any cross-pair with the same HASH160.
+After \(2^{80}\) operations she would expect to find such a pair, propose the innocent half to Bob, and later reveal the malicious twin, spending the funds unilaterally.
+(Against a fixed legitimate script, a second-preimage search would cost \(2^{160}\).)
 With SHA-256 (128-bit collision resistance), this attack requires \(2^{128}\) operations—far beyond any foreseeable computation.
 For P2WPKH, the "script" is implicit (a single key), so there is no second spending path for the attacker to exploit via collision.

 P2.
 The fee savings come from the witness discount: witness bytes cost 1 WU while non-witness bytes cost 4 WU.
 The more data that moves to the witness, the greater the absolute and percentage savings.
 For P2WPKH, 107 bytes move to the witness (38% savings).
 For 2-of-3 P2WSH, 252 bytes move (49% savings).
 For 3-of-5 P2WSH, 395 bytes move (60% savings).
 In general, the savings approach 75% as the ratio of witness to non-witness data grows (the theoretical maximum when all transaction data is witness data, reducing weight by a factor of 4).